noriolg/us2020election/README.md

 # us2020election
-Some insights about the 2020 election
+Some insights about the US 2020 election